 Use Clip Mode for WAV files where you want to use synchronized loops and quantized playback for the entire WAV file.
-Clip Mode works well with drum loops between one and eight measures long.
-This is the only Pad Mode that supports quantization.
+Clip Mode works well with drum loops between one and eight measures long, but there is no hard limit to the length.
+This is the only Pad Mode that supports beat synchronization.
 An example of a file that works well with Clip Mode is \SoundtrackLoops\SL LoFi Hip Hop2\SY L Pad14 A Melody2 08.
 This clip is used in the preset SL LOFI HIP HOP KIT 2.